jchgu/elec-tweet-sentiment/README.md

 # Overview

 During the Capitol storming on January 6, 2021, what kinds of sentiment manifested in the English tweets discussing U.S. electoral affairs?
-I conduct sentiment analysis with 270,000 Tweets.
-This exercise was an assignment for the course session [Supervised Sentiment Analysis in R](https://github.com/ccs-amsterdam/r-course-material/blob/master/tutorials/sentiment_analysis.md) by [@ccs-amsterdam](https://github.com/ccs-amsterdam).
+My classmate Sarah Sramota and I conducted sentiment analysis with 270,000 Tweets.
+I implemented the code and Sarah wrote up the findings.
+This was an assignment for the tutorial [Supervised Sentiment Analysis in R](https://github.com/ccs-amsterdam/r-course-material/blob/master/tutorials/sentiment_analysis.md) by [@ccs-amsterdam](https://github.com/ccs-amsterdam) in January 2021.
+One year and a half later, I updated the code to be compatible with the latest R pacakges.

 # Data Availability and Provenance Statements